 The team members are working on the bidding and decide to place multiple bets if they win.
 Do San says he’ll propose if they win.

 On another day, Ji Pyeong meets with a young talented man who wants to connect orphans to people who can help them out.
 Yeo Jin Goo turns out to be that start-up CEO with the idea.
-Instead of investing through his company, Ji Pyeong decides to invest personally and to donate as well reflecting on grandma’s suggestion that he should help out people in dire need instead of her.
+Instead of investing through his company, Ji Pyeong decides to invest personally and donate as well as reflecting on grandma’s suggestion that he should help out people in dire need instead of her.

 While Dal Mi and Do San submit for the bidding, they run into the twins who say that they will pay a fine for what had happened.